-132. On touching the contacts together, the ammeter shows a momentary discharge before it goes over to "charge," whereas, if the fault had been dirty cut-out contacts, they would be trying to make contact, and, on pressure being applied, the ammeter would at once fly to "charge."
+132. On touching the contacts together, the ammeter shows a momentary discharge before it goes over to "charge," whereas, if the fault is due to dirty cut-out contacts, they would be trying to make contact, and, on pressure being applied, the ammeter would at once fly to "charge."